 Ambulatory Oncology Treatment Unit

-- Standard chemotherapy or supportive therapy lasting from a few minutes to 6 hours.
+- Standard chemotherapy or supportive therapy lasting from a few minutes to 6 hours

-- Subcutaneous and intramuscular injections of supportive oncologic drugs and hormonal therapies such as bisphosphonates, colony stimulating factors and hormonal depot formulations.
+- Hormonal therapies such as bisphosphonates, colony stimulating factors and hormonal depot formulations